 - Good Burger for Ed.

 - Skewed Priorities: Dexter's upset because he has to get a summer job?
-Dude, you're lucky you didn't go to prison for driving without a license!
+He's lucky he didn't go to prison for driving without a license!

 - Storming the Castle: Dexter and Ed's infiltration of Mondo Burger at the end.